Order of St Patrick: Early history

 The installation dinner for the founding of the order took place on 17 March 1783 in the Great Hall of Dublin Castle.

 The order was founded in 1783, a year after the grant of substantial autonomy to Ireland, as a means of rewarding (or obtaining) political support in the Irish Parliament.
 The Order of the Bath, founded in 1725, was instituted for similar reasons.
 The statutes of the Order restricted membership to men who were both knights and gentlemen, the latter being defined as having three generations of "noblesse" (meaning ancestors bearing coats of arms) on both their father's and mother's side.
 In practice, however, only Irish peers and British princes were ever appointed to the Order.
 The cross of St Patrick (a red saltire on a white background) was chosen as one of the symbols of the Order.
 A flag of this design was later incorporated into the Union Flag.
 Its association with Saint Patrick or with Ireland prior to the foundation of the Order is unclear, however.
-One of the first knights was the William FitzGerald, 2nd Duke of Leinster, whose arms carry the same cross.
+One of the first knights was William FitzGerald, 2nd Duke of Leinster, whose arms carry the same cross.